 The term breadcrumb trail comes from the story of Hansel and Gretel, who left a trail of breadcrumbs as they walked through the forest so they could trace their way back home.

 This site is best viewed in Microsoft Internet Explorer 7+.
-To assist low/impaired vision users of this site, the following steps will walk you through changing the text size on your computer using these browsers.
+To assist low/impaired vision users of this site, the steps found at https://www.w3.org/WAI/meta/customize/ will walk you through changing text size on your computer and browsers.
 These steps will allow you to permanently change the default text size settings in your browser window so that you will not have to enlarge the text each time you visit a site.